SIO-ODF/ctdcal/INSTALL.md

 pip install .
 ```

-Note: there is an occasional (conda?) bug where CLI tools are not accessible after running `setup.py` – this can usually be remedied by deactivating and reactiving the virtual environment.
+Note: there is an occasional (conda?) bug where CLI tools are not immediately accessible after install – this can usually be remedied by deactivating and reactiving the virtual environment.

 Initialize default `/data/` folders by running:
 ```